Click here to add this pattern to your Ravelry queue!

 *You could even keep repeating this pattern until you have an Afghan!

 After finishing row 6 repeat, ch 1, turn, and sl st over into 2nd stitch of row, [sc, ch 2, sc] in 2nd stitch, *skip 2 stitches, [sc, ch 2, sc] in next Repeat this pattern around the outside of the scarf.
 When you get to corners you should have 1 stitch left, sl st into it and start your next [sc, ch 2, sc] group in the first stitch along the edge.
-With 2 repeats, and the edging added, my scarf measured a bit over 6″ wide, had 100 “bumps” along each side and 8 across each end.
+With 2 repeats, and the edging added, my scarf measured about 6″ wide, had 100 “bumps” along each side and 8 across each end.
 Join to first sl st.

 Cut yarn, and weave in ends.